Honors in Art History

 - The contract should stipulate the number of hours per week of work expected from the student; the number of required meetings between the instructor and student during the term; reading and writing assignments and due dates for them; assessment information specifying how the final grade will be determined; and a brief work plan.

-Once registered for 691H, the student must submit signed copies of the Permission to Form a Thesis Committee to the Departmental Honors Advisor and the Student Services Assistant.
+Once registered for 691H, the student must submit signed copies of Art History Permission to Form Committee 2023-2024 to the Departmental Honors Advisor and the Student Services Assistant.
 The deadline for submission of the signed Permission to Form a Thesis Committee document is the last day of classes in the Spring semester.

 3. In ARTH 692H, the honors candidate will finish writing, and defend orally an interpretative essay of a length appropriate to the scope of the project.